 You want to paper towels to be damp rather than fully saturated.
 I like to spray the paper towels with water rather than sticking them under the tap as it is easier to control the amount of water you apply.

-Store the container in the crisper draw of your refrigerator.
+Store the container in the crisper drawer of your refrigerator.

 Check the chives every couple of days and replace the paper towels as needed.